top of page

 Eyes: Uveitis, conjunctivitis, delays cataracts

-Gastrointestinal: Oral ulcers, Liver ailments(?), fatty liver, indigestion - German Commission e approved, flatulence, abdominal pain, bloating, loss of appetite, gallbladder, inflammatory bowel disease, indigestion, gastric ulcers (inhibits H pylori), colitis hepatoprotective.
+Gastrointestinal: IBS, Oral ulcers, Liver ailments - may be hepatoprotective, fatty liver, indigestion - German Commission E approved, flatulence, abdominal pain, bloating, loss of appetite, gallbladder, inflammatory bowel disease (Crohn's, colitis), heartburn, gastric ulcers (inhibits H pylori)

-Genitourinary: Menstrual difficulties, PMS, Urinary tract infections, kidney protective
+Genitourinary: Menstrual difficulties, PMS, urinary tract infections, kidney protective

-Mental Health: Depression, fatigue
+Mental Health: Depression, fatigue, anxiety

-Glucose: Helps regulate high blood sugar
+Glucose: Helps regulate blood sugar

 Cholesterol: Helps lower cholesterol (including triglycerides)